kartoza/africa_rangeland_watch/docs/src/user/guide/map.md

     [![Temporal Analysis Type](./img/guide-map-img-7.png)](./img/guide-map-img-7.png)

-    - After filling in the form, select the polygon from the map and then you can go for the analysis.
-To see the process of how to select the polygon click [here](#how-to-select-polygon)

 #### How to do Spatial Analysis?

 * **Spatial:** After selecting this option, you can choose a specific variable.
 Next, you need to select a polygon from the map.
 Once the selections are made, you can proceed with the analysis.
-To see the process of how to select the polygon click [here](#how-to-select-polygon)

     [![Spatial Analysis Type](./img/guide-map-img-8.png)](./img/guide-map-img-8.png)